 Android 9 Pie sees the platform offer more refinement than ever before, although Google isn't alone in offering this bloatware-free software, thanks to the adoption of Android One by companies like Nokia.
 What Google does offer is tweaks to add consumer appeal to the phone, through things like the camera experience and the home screen environment.
 One of our favourite additions is appointments at the top of the home screen as a timely reminder - and much nicer than a notification.

-Pure, secure and up-to-date is the mantra of the Pixel (and Android One) and that's certainly appealing as those with older Pixel devices will already have Android Pie, because they are first on the update list.
-That's slowly changing as Android gets more aggressive with updates, but the lack of pre-installed clutter is appealing too.
-It's here that the Pixel gives you a clean experience compared to Samsung (which is options overload) and Huawei (which is bloatware central).
+Pure, secure and up-to-date is the mantra of the Pixel (and Android One) and that's certainly appealing as those with older Pixel devices will attest; indeed the Pixel 3 can be updated to Android Q if you want.
+The lack of pre-installed clutter is appealing too and it's here that the Pixel gives you a clean experience compared to Samsung (which is options overload) and Huawei (which is bloatware central).

 Arguably, the latest Samsung phone does more out of the box, but it's hard to think of anything you'll actually miss when it's not there.
 And unlike Samsung, Google's sentient AI - Google Assistant - is actually worth using.
 Let's go further than that and say that Google Assistant is the smartest of the lot, uniquely placed to deliver across more devices and platforms than anyone else.
 It's a much smarter and accurate than Siri and its position on phones make it more advantageous and dynamic than Amazon's Alexa.

-Yes, it replaces the quick switch mechanism that fired with a double-tap on the recent apps button of old, but there's now two different presentations of recent apps – and accessing the apps tray is a little less straightforward.
+Yes, it replaces the quick switch mechanism that fired with a double-tap on the recent apps button of old, but there's now two different presentations of recent apps and accessing the apps tray is a little less straightforward.
 It all seems like there was some great goal to be achieved and Android never quite made it.
-We wouldn't be surprised if the likes of Samsung did something entirely different – as Huawei has already done on the Mate 20 (which also launched on Android Pie).
+We wouldn't be surprised if the likes of Samsung did something entirely different – as Huawei did on the Mate 20 which also launched on Android Pie.

 While the Pixel 2 XL launched under a cloud of screen-based woe, the Pixel 3 XL is a much better piece of hardware.
 People will moan about the notch, but if you've used the phone, it's really not an issue.
 Aside from the notch, the display is one of the best out there: it's wonderful to look at and sitting in a phone that feels great to use.

-A stellar camera experience meets great performance in this phone, with a wonderfully clean and clutter-free Android user interface that's loaded with refinements, even if there are a few oddities (and a few bugs to iron out at this early stage).
+A stellar camera experience meets great performance in this phone, with a wonderfully clean and clutter-free Android user interface that's loaded with refinements, even if there are a few oddities.
+Google's camera also keeps more complex systems at bay and its dependability over months of use remains true.
+It's still class leading in many ways.

 Alternatives to consider